khofstetter94/khofstetter94.github.io/class-201/201-class-06-reading-notes.md

   - Symbol
   - Objects

-- **Primitive values" that are assigned to a variable, sets the varaible to that value diectly
+- **Primitive values" that are assigned to a variable, sets the variable to that value directly

 - When the variable is assigned to an **object** that variable contains a **reference** to it